5th American with Ebola returning from Liberia

 The virus that causes Ebola is not airborne and can only be spread through direct contact with the bodily fluids — blood, sweat, vomit, feces, urine, saliva or semen — of an infected person who is showing symptoms.

-Earlier Sunday, authorities found a homeless man who may have had contact with Duncan, Dallas city spokeswoman Sana Syed said.
+Earlier on Sunday, authorities found a homeless man who may have had contact with Duncan, Dallas city spokeswoman Sana Syed said.

 Dallas County Judge Clay Jenkins called the man, whom he didn’t identify, a “low-risk individual,” and said he would be placed in housing that would allow health workers direct access to him daily.